-Do you want to be filled to overflowing with God's power?
-If so, then you have to be filled to overflowing with the Word of God–and let His Word dwell in you richly.
+Do you want to be filled to overflowing with God’s power?
+If so, then it will help you to pray, “Lord, let Your Word dwell in me richly!” every single day!

 “It is the Spirit who gives life; the flesh profits nothing.
 The words that I speak to you are spirit, and they are life.”